-- 4.6 Early and meaningful engagement with the local community residents, businesses, charitable organisations etc. is the basis of effective collaboration in plan-making. - 4.7 The Council's Statement of Community Involvement ["SCI"] provides detailed information about how the Council will engage and consult with the local community and other interested parties throughout the preparation of new planning policy documents. - 4.8 The techniques we employ range from tried and tested methods (e.g. direct mail and public exhibitions) to new and more innovative approaches (e.g. citizen panel forums, online interactive surveys and social media campaigns). - 4.9 For transparency all consultation materials are available to view or download from the Council's website.
+- 4.6 Early and meaningful engagement with the local community residents, businesses, charitable organisations etc. is the basis of effective collaboration in plan-making. - 4.7 The Council's Statement of Community Involvement ["SCI"] provides detailed information about how the Council will engage and consult with the local community and other interested parties throughout the preparation of new planning policy documents.
+An update to the current SCI will be undertaken as part of the plan making process associated with the development of a new local plan for Pendle. - 4.8 The techniques we employ to engage with members of the community range from tried and tested methods (e.g. direct mail and public exhibitions) to new and more innovative approaches (e.g. citizen panel forums, online interactive surveys and social media campaigns). - 4.9 For transparency all consultation materials are available to view or download from the Council's website.
 They are also made available at local libraries, council offices and other venues used by the local community throughout the borough.